-- Clean contact lens cases with digital rubbing using fresh, sterile disinfecting solutions/contact lens cleaner.
+Clean contact lens cases with digital rubbing with fresh, sterile disinfecting solutions/contact lens cleaner.
 Never use water.
 Cleaning should be followed by rinsing with fresh, sterile disinfecting solutions (never use water) and wiping the lens cases with fresh, clean tissue is recommended.
-Never air-dry or recap the lens case lids after use without any additional cleaning methods.
-If air-drying, be sure that no residual solution remains in the case before allowing it to air-dry. - Replace your lens case according to the directions given to you by your eye care practitioner or the labeling that came with your case. - Contact lens cases can be a source of bacterial growth.
+Air-drying or recapping the lens case lids after use without any additional cleaning methods should be avoided.
+If air-drying, be sure that no residual solution remains in the case before allowing it to air-dry.
+Replace lens case according to the directions given by your eye care practitioner or the labeling that came with your case.
+Contact lens cases can be a source of bacterial growth.

-Do not store your lenses or rinse your lens case with water or any non-sterile solution.
-Only use fresh solution so you do not contaminate your lenses or lens case.
+Do not store lenses or rinse lens case with water or any non-sterile solution.
+Only use fresh solution so you do not contaminate lenses or lens case.
 Use of non-sterile solution can lead to severe infection, vision loss or blindness.